 The Division of Training, Workforce Development, and Diversity (TWD) supports programs that foster research training and the development of a strong and diverse biomedical research workforce.
-The division funds research training, career development, diversity and capacity-building activities through a variety of programs at the undergraduate, graduate, postdoctoral, faculty and institutional levels.
+The division funds research training, career development and diversity-building activities through a variety of programs at the undergraduate, graduate, postdoctoral, faculty and institutional levels.

 Contact names for these branches are listed on the Contacts by Research Area page.
 For a list of all TWD staff and links to their biographical sketches, see the Division Staff Contacts page.

 Undergraduate and Predoctoral Training Branch

 This branch supports research training programs for undergraduate and predoctoral students, including those from populations that have traditionally been underrepresented in the biomedical research workforce.

 This branch supports research training, fellowships and career development programs for postdoctoral scientists.
 It also supports studies on interventions that promote student interest in research careers, and it provides supplements to research grants that promote scientific workforce diversity by offering research experiences for students at all levels, from high school through the postdoctoral stage.

 For more information about NIGMS research training, workforce development and diversity programs, contact:

 Dr. Alison Hall